Who we are

 What we do & Why we are different

 We provide in-home care services to senior citizens so they can remain living in their own homes for as long as possible.
-We provide nursing services, light homemaking/household chores, pet care services, phone & visiting volunteer companions, Representative Payee Services & Case Management.
+We provide nursing services, light homemaking/household chores, pet care services, phone & visiting volunteer companions, Representative Payee Services/money management & Case Management.

 In June 2005, Senior Helping Hands, Prevention of Elder Abuse and Friends Volunteer Program merged to become Big Sky Senior Services.
 Our combined efforts offer comprehensive support services to help elders and developmentally disabled adults maintain their independence and quality of life by providing homemaking, case management or daily phone support.